Universality in Pure Gravity Mediation: Results

 We are now able to present the results of our parameter scan for PGM.
 For numerical computations we employed the program {\tt SSARD}~\cite{ssard}, which uses two-loop RGE equations for the MSSM to compute the sparticle spectrum.
 We focus on the particles with masses that could possibly be seen at the LHC.
 We will also examine the the relic abundance constraints on the wino LSP.

 As was discussed previously, there are two free parameters in PGM.
 We have chosen these parameters to be

 A priori, there is no bound on $m_{3/2}$, but for a given value of $m_{3/2}$, the value of $\tan \beta$ is restricted to a small range, $1.7 \lesssim \tan \beta \lesssim 3$, as shown in Fig.\,\ref{fig:muma}.
 As can be seen in this figure, as $\tan\beta$ increases $\mu$ decreases.
 Plotted are the values of $\mu$ and the Higgs pseudoscalar mass, $m_A$ relative to the gravitino mass.
 In the left panel, we show these masses for six choices of $m_{3/2} = 30, 60, 100, 150, 200, 300$ TeV.
 Smaller values of $m_{3/2}$ extend to larger $\tan \beta$.
 As $\tan \beta$ is increased, eventually, $|\mu|^2$ becomes negative indicating the absence of solutions to the Higgs minimization equations and as a result, EWSB does not occur.
 This is exhibited by the precipitous change in $\mu$ for larger values of $\tan \beta$.
 Because of the severe fine tuning in this region, the solutions do not converge numerically and $\mu$ is cut off prior to it going to zero.
 When regular solutions are found, $\mu/m_{3/2}$ varies between about $0.3$ and $0.9$.
 In the right panel, the same masses are shown as a function of the gravitino mass for four choices of $\tan \beta$ regularly spaced from $1.8$ to $2.4$.
 The behavior of the pseudo-scalar mass can also be seen in Fig.\,\ref{fig:muma}.
 It is also larger for smaller values of $\tan\beta$ and varies between $1.2$ and $1.7\,m_{3/2}$.
 Also in Fig.\,\ref{fig:muma}, we see that $\mu$ and $m_A$ roughly scale as $m_{3/2}$.
-We note at this point that in all of the models considered, $|c_H|$ varies in a relatively narrow range between 0.03-- 0.20 with smaller values occurring at low $m_{3/2}$.
+We note at this point that in all of the models considered, $c_H$ varies in the range between -0.02-- -0.12 for $\mu > 0$ and between -0.25 -- -0.97 for $\mu < 0$.

 The behaviors of $|\mu|/m_{3/2}$ and $m_A/m_{3/2}$ can be roughly understood by using an approximate solution of Eq.\,(\ref{eq:mu}) assuming that the right hand side is dominated by the $m_1^2$ contribution for small $\tan\beta$, and hence, we obtain